firebase/quickstart-ios/crash/README.md

 - Run the sample on your iOS device or emulator.
 - Trigger a crash, and wait a few minutes to see it in the console

-Note: Crash reporting from Swift is not currently supported.
+Note: You will need Swift 2.2 to run the Swift version of this quickstart.

 Support
 -------